dholedhiraj/taskshedular/README.md

 Frontend: HTML, CSS, JavaScript
 Backend: Java Servlets
 Database: MySQL
+I am upload the whole Project zip File As well as Backend single files

 Set up a MySQL database and update the database connection details in the Java files.
 Deploy the project on a servlet container such as Apache Tomcat.